autocrypt/autocrypt/doc/mua-keydiscovery.rst

 Loosing access to decryption key
 -------------------------------------------

-If Alice looses access to her decryption secret:
+If Alice loses access to her decryption secret:

 - she lets her MUA generate a new key